jofiel-nguyen/Tic-Tac-Toe/README.md

 ## License

 This project is licensed under the [License Name] - see the [LICENSE.md](LICENSE.md) file for details.
 ## Acknowledgments

-- [Any acknowledgments or credits you want to give]
+- **Tic Tac Toe Game by Jophicone App Center**

-Feel free to customize the template according to your project specifics.
-Add sections or details that you think would be relevant for users and contributors.
+  Thank you for visiting!
+Feel free to play the Tic Tac Toe game on this page.
+However, please note that the code is the intellectual property of Jophicone App Center.
+You are welcome to enjoy the game here, but we kindly request that you do not copy or reproduce the code elsewhere without permission.